stoplightio/formtron/README.md

 You can use the exported `applyOps` function to apply the changes when the user hits a Save button or something.

 `layout` is an (optional) string selecting which layout to use.
 Layouts can be defined in the `schema`.

+`resolver` is an (optional) resolver that will be called if the value of a field at the given path is undefined.
+This allows you to do fancy-pants things like read-only views of dereferenced JSON pointers.

 ### Using UI-Kit Field Components